ehsan11100/AdGuard/Raspberry-Pi.md

- #  How To Install And Run AdGuard Home On A Raspberry Pi
+ #  How to install and run AdGuard Home on a Raspberry Pi

 You can install AdGuard Home on your [Raspberry Pi][pi] and use it to filter ads and save traffic.
 Once it is installed, you can use your AdGuard Home on any